Skip to content

-Learn how to identify historic design periods and some interesting fact about the fashions and events in those periods.
+Learn how to identify historic design periods and some interesting facts about the fashions and events in those periods.

 The Victorian Period

 Early Victorian (Romantic) (1837-1855) - In a time of delicacy and modesty, jewelry was designed to coincide with the fashions.
-Since clothing did not show the ankle or the ear, dress were fitted at the waist, and full to the ground and hairstyles always covered the ear.
-To adorn this look, hair ornaments, broaches, lockets and bracelets were very popular.
-The jewelry often had nature-inspired motifs that were delicately etched into gold.
-Other designs that were popular were classical Greek and Roman themes, Gothic and Medieval, grapes, vines and leaves, eyes, hands, knots, serpents and hearts.
-There was a separation between jewelry worn during the day and what was to be worn at night.
+Since clothing did not show the ankle or the ear, dresses were fitted at the waist, and full to the ground, and hairstyles always covered the ear.
+To adorn this look, hair ornaments, broaches, lockets, and bracelets were very popular.
+The jewelry often featured nature-inspired motifs delicately etched into gold.
+Other popular designs included classical Greek and Roman themes, Gothic and Medieval styles, grapes, vines, leaves, eyes, hands, knots, serpents, and hearts.
+There was a distinction between jewelry worn during the day and that worn at night.
 Bracelets were the most popular kind of jewelry.
-Gemstones and diamonds were only to be worn during the evening.
-The Victorian Period is obviously named for Queen Victoria and during the Romantic Period, Queen Victoria married Prince Albert.
-Jewelry from this time is rather rare.
+Gemstones and diamonds were only to be worn at night.
+The Victorian Period is named for Queen Victoria, and during the Romantic Period, Queen Victoria married Prince Albert.
+Jewelry from this time is relatively rare.

-Mid Victorian (Grand) (1856-1885) - In the Grand Period, the modesty from the earlier period was lifted and jewelry was built to reflect wealth and prominence.
-The Civil war was happening in the United States and the role of women in society was changing.
-Large hoop skirts and corsets became essential and the neckline of dresses lowered making necklaces extremely popular.
-Perhaps inspired by the death of Prince Albert much of the jewelry took on darker designs that included solemn, dark and grave designs in addition to anchors, hearts, crosses, beetles, bells, and monograms.
-The jewelry often featured heavy, dark stones such as jet, onyx, amethyst and garnet.
-This jewelry is rare probably because of its delicacy.
-Pieces were built to be large in scale to give the impression of wealth but without the weight.
+Mid Victorian (Grand) (1856-1885) - During the Grand Period, the modesty of the earlier period was lifted, and jewelry was designed to reflect wealth and prominence.
+The Civil War was taking place in the United States, and the role of women in society was undergoing significant changes.
+Large hoop skirts and corsets became essential, and the neckline of dresses lowered, making necklaces extremely popular.
+Perhaps inspired by the death of Prince Albert, much of the jewelry took on darker designs, including solemn, dark, and grave motifs, as well as anchors, hearts, crosses, beetles, bells, and monograms.
+The jewelry often featured heavy, dark stones such as jet, onyx, amethyst, and garnet.
+This jewelry is rare, probably because of its delicacy.
+Pieces were designed to be large in scale, giving the impression of wealth, but without the weight.

-Late Victorian (Eclectic) (1885-1901) - As the century came to an end, women were more involved in the workplace.
-Clothing was becoming more form fitting and the jewelry took on a more feminine feel.
-Diamonds were popular and bright gemstones such as sapphire, periodot and spinel were used more often.
-Designs such as stars, crescents, birds, flowers, hearts, horseshoes, moon and owl and insects were very popular.
+Late Victorian (Eclectic) (1885-1901) - As the century drew to a close, women became more involved in the workplace.
+Clothing was becoming more form-fitting, and the jewelry took on a more feminine feel.
+Diamonds were popular and bright gemstones such as sapphire, peridot, and spinel were used more often.
+Designs such as stars, crescents, birds, flowers, hearts, horseshoes, moon, owl, and insects were very popular.
 Jewelry from this time fun to collect because of its presence in many estates today.
 As technology advanced, jewelry began to be mass produced which made it less expensive.

 The Edwardian Period

-The Edwardian Period (1901-1910) – At the turn of the century, Queen Victoria died and her son Edward took the throne.
+The Edwardian Period (1901-1910) – At the turn of the century, Queen Victoria died, and her son Edward took the throne.
 The jewelry from this era is more expensive because it features platinum and diamonds and gems such as emeralds and rubies.
-American women began to lose interest in royalty and turned to stars of the theatre for fashion trends.
+American women began to lose royalty interest and turned to theatre stars for fashion trends.

 The Art Nouveau Period

-Art Nouveau (1880-WWI) – The designs of art nouveau often featured flowers, butterflies and other dreamy feminine motifs.
-The period began in France and gained popularity throughout the western world.
-Japan became a popular player during this period because they became trading partners with France.
-Mostly made in yellow gold, the pieces are still very collectible.
-Popular designs used were female heads, serpents, dragonflies, flowers, swans, peacocks and bats.
-The jewelry in the art nouveau period became an expression as art.
+Art Nouveau (1880-WWI) – The designs of Art Nouveau often featured flowers, butterflies, and other dreamy feminine motifs.
+The period began in France and gained popularity throughout the Western world.
+Japan became a significant player during this period because it established a trading partnership with France.
+Primarily made in yellow gold, the pieces are still very collectible.
+Popular designs used were female heads, serpents, dragonflies, flowers, swans, peacocks, and bats.
+The jewelry in the Art Nouveau period became an expression of art.

 The Art Deco Period

-Art Deco (WW1-WW2) – The birth of the art deco period brought forth pieces with more structure and cultural influences than the art nouveau period.
-Jewelry design drew great inspiration from the art of the Native American, ancient Egyptian and oriental regions.
-It also took inspiration from the cubist movement which characterized the jewelry with square and angular features.
+Art Deco (WWI-WWII) – The birth of the Art Deco period brought forth pieces with more structure and cultural influences than the Art Nouveau period.
+Jewelry design drew great inspiration from the art of the Native American, ancient Egyptian, and oriental regions.
+It also took inspiration from the cubist movement, which characterized the jewelry with square and angular features.
 These pieces were often detailed because of the improved ability to cut both diamonds and colored stones.
-Today this day, jewelry from the art deco period remains to be some of the most popular and sought after vintage jewelry.
+Today, jewelry from the Art Deco period remains some of the most popular and sought-after vintage jewelry.

 The Retro Period

-Retro (1940-1950s) – Retro jewelry took its influence from the glitz and glam of the Hollywood lifestyle.
+Retro (1940s-1950s) – Retro jewelry drew inspiration from the glitz and glamour of the Hollywood lifestyle.
 These pieces were always bold and elaborate.
-This time period was really the birth of celebrities as fashion icons.
-Multi-colored gold was used and a lot of the jewelry was bright and colorful.
-Large cocktail rings, bracelets, watches, necklaces and charm bracelets were all immensely popular.
-Design themes commonly found in the retro period were stylized flowers, space craft, bows, feathers, cornucopias and birds.
+This period was the birth of celebrities as fashion icons.
+Multi-colored gold was used, and a lot of the jewelry was bright and colorful.
+Large cocktail rings, bracelets, watches, necklaces, and charm bracelets were all immensely popular.
+Design themes commonly found in the retro period were stylized flowers, spacecraft, bows, feathers, cornucopias, and birds.

 Estate jewelry is anything that was previously owned.
 It can also be called second-hand jewelry.
-It is possible that estate jewelry is neither vintage or antique.
+Estate jewelry may not be either vintage or antique.
 See their descriptions below.

-Antique jewelry under a strict definition would be jewelry that is 100 years old or older.
+Antique jewelry, by strict definition, is jewelry that is 100 years old or older.
 Antique jewelry is often characterized by the period in which it was made.
-Those periods would include Georgian, Victorian, Edwardian, Art Deco, Art Nouveau, Retro and Mid-century.
-The last two periods would not fall under the strict definition of Antique, but we would consider them antique.
+Those periods would include Georgian, Victorian, Edwardian, Art Deco, Art Nouveau, Retro, and Mid-century.
+The last two periods would not fall under the strict definition of 'antique,' but we would still consider them antique.

 Vintage jewelry for us is previously owned jewelry that is at least 20 years old but not an antique.

-Repurposed jewelry is jewelry that is new jewelry composed of second-hand parts.
-Often it is made from an antique or vintage gemstone who’s original setting was well loved, but not in wearable condition.
+Repurposed jewelry is jewelry that is made from new parts composed of second-hand materials.
+Often, it is made from an antique or vintage gemstone whose original setting was well-loved but no longer in wearable condition.
 That gemstone is reset into a new setting for future enjoyment.